spatialdude/homebridge-ecowitt/README.md

 * Presented as **Leak Sensors**
   * For the Rate sensor, the **Leak Detected** status is based on the threshold configured in the plugin settings.
   * For all other sensors the **Leak Detected** status is triggered if the sensor's value is non-zero
-* Rain display units are configured the plugin settings
+* Rain display units and detection thresholds are configured the plugin settings

 #### UV Index
 * Can be hidden via plugin settings